-In \cite{GLNP}, they were interested in cone structures constructed over nearly K\"{a}hler $6$-folds $X^{6}$.
-Its metric cone has $G_{2}$-holonomy if we normalize the nearly K\"{a}hler manifold such that its Eintein constant is $5$.
-The cylinder over a parallel $G_{2}$-manifold have $Spin(7)$-holonomy.
-They showed that there was a $G_{2}$-instanton on these $G_{2}$-manifolds which given rise to a $Spin(7)$-instanton in eight dimensions.
-We will prove a vanishing theorem on the instanton equation with $L^{2}$-curvature if the structure form is $d$(linear), see Theorem \ref{T3}.
-It states that the solutions of $Spin(7)$-instanton over $Cyl(C(X^{6}))$ with square integrable curvature are trivial, since we observe that the $Spin(7)$-structure $\Om$ on the manifold $Cyl(C(X^{6}))$ is a $d$(linear) form. \begin{theorem} Let $X$ be a complete $G_{2}$-(or $Spin(7)$-) manifold with a $d$(linear) $G_{2}$- (or $Spin(7)$-) structure $\phi$ (or $\Om$), $E$ be a $G$-bundle on $X$ and $A$ be a smooth connection on $E$.
-If the connection $A$ satisfies instanton equation with square integrable curvature $F_{A}$, then $A$ is a flat connection. \end{theorem} \begin{remark} Theorem \ref{T3} only means that the non-trivial instantons on a complete Riemannian manifold with a $d$(liner) parallel form must have infinite standard Yang-Mills action.
-However we cannot catch any information of the topological numbers associated with the instantons solutions, they might even be finite.
+We observe that the cylinder $Cyl(X):=(\mathbb{R}\times X, dt^{2}+\rm{g}_{X})$ over a closed Riemanninan manifold $X$ is complete.
+Combining Corollary \ref{C2}, we can give another way to prove the vanishing theorem in \cite{Hua}.
+Furthermore, we also prove that if the curvature of the connection satisfies a mild condition, then the instanton is a flat connection, See Theorem \ref{T4.6}. \begin{remark} The vanishing theorem \ref{T4.3} only means that the nontrivial instantons on a complete Riemannian manifold with a $d$(linear) parallel form must have infinite standard Yang-Mills action.
+However we cannot catch any information of the topological numbers associated with the instanton solutions, they might even be finite.
 For example, $\mathbb{R}^{8}$ is a model for the growth conditions required.
-The well-know $Spin(7)$-instanton solution on $\mathbb{R}^{8}$ constructed in S. Fubini and H. Nicolai \cite{FN} has infinite Yang-Mills action but finite topological numbers. \end{remark} We would also consider the Hodge theory on a $G$-bundle $E$ over a complete manifold $X$.
-Assume now that $d_{A}$ is a smooth connection on $E$.
-The formal adjoint operator of $d_{A}$ acting on $\La^{p}(X,E):=\La^{p}(X)\otimes E$ is $d^{\ast}_{A}=-\ast d_{A}\ast$.
-We define the space of $L^{2}$ harmonic $p$-forms $\La^{p}_{(2)}(X,E)$ respect to the Laplace-Beltrami operator $\De_{A}:=d_{A}d^{\ast}_{A}+d_{A}^{\ast}d_{A}$ is
+The well known $Spin(7)$-instanton solution on $\mathbb{R}^{8}$ constructed in S. Fubini and H. Nicolai \cite{FN} has infinite Yang-Mills action but finite topological numbers. \end{remark} We also consider the Hodge theory on a principal $G$-bundle $E$ over a complete manifold $X$.
+We denote $H^{p}_{(2)}(X,E)$ by the space of $L^{2}$ harmonic $p$-forms $\La^{p}_{(2)}(X,E)$ respect to the Laplace-Beltrami operator $\De_{A}:=d_{A}d^{\ast}_{A}+d_{A}^{\ast}d_{A}$ (See Definition \ref{D4.5}) The space $H^{p}_{(2)}(X,E)$ depends on the connection.
+In this article, we assume that $E$ possesses a flat connection $d_{A}$ which means that $F_{A}=0$, or equivalently, that $E$ is given by a representation $\pi_{X}\rightarrow U(r)$.
+Then we would prove that if $(X,\phi)$ is a complete $G_{2}$-manifold with a $d$(linear) $G_{2}$-structure $\phi$, then $H^{p}_{(2)}(X,E)=0$ unless $p\neq 3,4$, See Theorem \ref{T2}.